 Financial Statements and Reports

-PEACE, Inc. is proud that our agency has received no audit findings or significant deficiencies for the last seventeen audited financial statements.
-In addition, PEACE, Inc. has qualified as a low-risk auditee for the last fifteen years.
+PEACE, Inc. is proud that our agency has received no audit findings or significant deficiencies for the last eighteen audited financial statements.
+In addition, PEACE, Inc. has qualified as a low-risk auditee for the last sixteen years.

 Audited Financial Statements